A perspective on riding a Motorcycle.

 I posted this on a non motorcycle forum.
 What do you think?

 It is difficult to explain having a bike in your blood.
 But this machine is a part of me.
-It isn't quite Christine but people who ride will often care for a bike as an individual.
-Riding is almost equivalent to a sexual experience with your bike as a partner.

-maybe there's something wrong with the universe!
+If there's nothing wrong with me, maybe there's something wrong with the universe! -Dr. Crusher

 Re: A perspective on riding a Motorcycle.